exagil/PopFlix/notes.md

           has the right values

 ToDo:
+- Inject NetworkUtilities, MoviesService, MoviesProviderService, MoviesPresenter using dagger in net.chiragaggarwal.android.popflix.presentation.common.MoviesPresenter

+Done:
 - Add default of isFavorite value to false